alexisbrouard/HomeControl/README.md

 This API allows the management of users of a house, its sensors and of its actuators, while respecting certain safety rules.

+To find our documentation, you can use this link : [Documentation - Home Control](https://alexisbrouard.github.io/HomeControl/)

 ## Authors